tertsdiepraam/Icuerus/README.md

-# Icaudio
+# Icuerus
-Icaudio will allow you to cue music in theatrical plays or at other events which require similar functionality.
+Icuerus will allow you to cue music in theatrical plays or at other events which require similar functionality.
 It is built with HTML5, JavaScript and CSS, which makes it cross-platform and easily accesible.
 The functionality of Icaudio includes hotkeys, looping, fading and seeking.
 It also allows for saving and loading JSON files.

-## Installation
-Download the zip file and extract the contents, then open the index.html file with your favorite browser.
+This was a quick project that I made for a school play I took part in.
+It was successfully used at the performance.

 ## Usage
 Sound files are loaded with the "Choose File" button in the top left of the screen.